 Major events play a vital role in Scottish tourism by attracting people to Scotland and enhancing the country's international profile.

-We are delivering a series of initiatives and major events as part of Scotland's National Events Strategy.
+We have delivered, and are continuing to deliver, a series of initiatives and major events as part of Scotland's National Events Strategy.
 These include:

 We are also responsible for planning and delivering a portfolio of major international events, as well as ensuring a strategic approach to bidding for these events – whether leading or supporting the bid.